Poisson process factorization for mutational signature analysis with genomic covariates: Proofs and derivations

-The algorithm below reports the majorization-minimization rules for the baseline \textsc{nmf} case with automatic selection for the number of factors.
-Unlike the \textsc{ppf}, these updates can be written using matrix multiplication rules, which are particularly fast.
-We stop the algorithm when two successive iterations of the log-posterior have a relative difference below $10^{-7}$.
+The following algorithm reduces Algorithm~\ref{algo:MAP_rules} to this special case, which yields a MAP algorithm for the baseline Poisson NMF model in \cref{eq:PoissonBaseline} with automatic selection of the number of factors.
+Unlike the PPF algorithm, these updates can be written using matrix multiplication operations, which are particularly fast.
+We stop the algorithm when two successive iterations of the log posterior density have a relative difference less than $10^{-7}$.
+The compressive hyperprior is obtained by using $a_0 = a J + 1$ and $b_0 = \varepsilon a J$.